 - Posters/Flyers or any election promotion material appearing in a public place

 Are there any rules regarding student groups including whether they can endorse a candidate?

 Student Groups are able to endorse candidates in the election, approaches by candidates to student groups can be made prior to the start of campaigning but no public declaration of support can be made prior to the start of campaigning.
-In addition, candidates aren’t allowed to include in their manifestos, 200 words or screen submissions names of the student groups that they are supporting.

 Is negative campaigning permiitted?

 There are no rules with regard to negative campaigning.
 It is expected that there will be instances where campaigners or candidates will challenge manifesto points or say for example candidate X isn’t very good, this isn’t against the election regulations.
 In this scenario we encourage candidates and their campaign teams to stay as focussed as they can on their campaign and getting their message out to as many students as possible.
 In addition, we encourage all candidates to run positive campaigns as we believe this is the best way of engaging with and encouraging students to vote in the election.